dahas/node_pwa_boilerplate/Readme.md

 $ npm run dev
 ```

 Before you deploy your stuff to a hosting provider run the following command.
-It compresses your JavaScript:
+It compresses your JavaScript code and creates/updates the ServiceWorker:

 ```
 $ npm run build